hapax/hapax.github.io/assets/emcc.md

 v = \frac{2u}{1 + u^2/c^2}. \tag{6} \label{double}
 $$

-If the second half has mass $M$, the momentum after the collision is
+If the second half has mass $M_0$, the momentum after the collision is

 $$
 P' = \frac{2M_0u}{1 + (u/c)^2}.